Table of Contents

 Make sure to test your landing pages as part of your Ecommerce product page SEO strategy.
 Even small changes from the positions of your copy, modifying calls to action and changing the homepage and certain product pages can drive more conversions for your online store.

 Test the impact of each change to figure out what works well and drives more sales.
 Use tools like Optimizely and Google Optimize to test even the smallest change on your product pages to understand their impact on your conversions.
 However, finding what works for your product pages doesn’t always happen in one try—don’t be afraid to do some trial and error to see what works best!

 A website that loads quickly provides a better user experience to your customers and makes the online shopping experience convenient.
 If your pages’ speed and loading times aren’t optimized, you’ll probably see high bounce rates.

 However, you’ll never get your pages to load faster without identifying what’s slowing them down first.
 To address page speed issues, you’ll have to look into the technical side of the page.
 Large images can make a page slow, so consider image best practices when uploading to your site.

-10. Audit for Technical Issues
+10. Audit for Product Page Technical SEO Issues

 New URLs for every filtered search can create a problem, especially for big Ecommerce stores.
 When your site has too many different URLs, chances are that you will be wasting crawl budget, have split link equity, and have duplicate content.